wp-plugins/radio-station/readme.txt

 = 1.3.3 =
 * Added the ability to assign any user with the edit_shows capability as a DJ, to accomodate custom and edited roles.

+= 1.3.4 =
+* By request, added as 24-hour time format option to the master schedule and sidebar widgets.

 == Upgrade Notice ==

 = 1.0 =